NAIST-SE/AttractingContributors/README.md

 under preparing...

 # List of Movie
-1.Detective conan.
+1. Detective conan.
-2.Godzilla: King of The Monsters
+2. Godzilla: King of The Monsters